dpweix/gruMEWMA/README.md

 First install the `mlmewma` package from https://github.com/dpweix/mlmewma.git.
-The gated recurrent unit (GRU) is run using the Tensorflow software in python.
+The gated recurrent unit (GRU) is run using the `TensorFlow` software in `Python`.
 This code can be found in the downloaded `R` package at `mlmewma/inst/python/gru_functions.py`.
-Whenever the `path_py` variable is included in a file, it is important that the absolute file path is provided.
+Whenever the `path_py` variable is included in a file, it is important that the **absolute file path** is provided.
 Otherwise the python code cannot be found by the package.

-Once the path is determined use `source_python` from the `reticulate` package to load in all required python functions for the `mlmewma` package.
+Once the path is determined, use `source_python` from the `reticulate` package to load in all required python functions for the `mlmewma` package.
+Note that `TensorFlow` must be installed on the `Python` instance toward which `reticulate` points.

-Additionally, these files make use of `here` package to avoid needed absolute pathing for file locations.
-In order for the `here` package to work, please open this repository as an R project.
+Additionally, these files make use of `here` package to avoid needed absolute pathing for file locations, aside from `gru_functions.py`.
+In order for the `here` package to work, please open this repository as an `R` project.
 Alternatively, absolute pathing may be added to each file for a specific user.

 ``` r
 library("reticulate")